partykit/partykit/apps/blog/src/content/blog/partykit-at-viteconf.md

 ---

 Last week PartyKit made an appearance at [ViteConf](https://viteconf.org/23), an online conference that celebrates the Vite community, and the web dev community at large.
+It is known for its nurturing community vibe ✨ Even though the talks are pre-recorded, the conference Discord is booming with love, jokes, and serious questions.

-ViteConf is known for its nurturing community vibe ✨ Even though the talks are pre-recorded, the conference Discord is booming with love, jokes, and serious questions.
 To further extend this experience, the StackBlitz team wanted to experiment with adding a little interactivity to the conference platform.
 It is yet another way to enhance the feeling of togetherness at an online event.

 <img style="width:400px; height: auto;" src="/content-images/partykit-at-viteconf/hearts-go-up.gif" alt='A reaction counter going up'>